Implementing the Australian Paediatric Rehabilitation Outcomes Registry

 What we did

 The Paediatric Rehabilitation Data Set Working Group (a combined AROC and Australasian Rehabilitation Faculty of Rehabilitation Medicine group) first met in Christchurch in March 2010.
 Subsequent work included development of paediatric specific impairment codes and a draft dataset.
-In 2016 the Queensland Paediatric Rehabilitation Service at Lady Cilento Children’s Hospital was successful in obtaining funding to allow AROC in association with QPRS and continuing collaboration with senior clinicians from the specialist paediatric rehabilitation units in Australia and New Zealand, to undertake the development of a paediatric rehabilitation outcomes benchmarking initiative.
+In 2016 the Queensland Paediatric Rehabilitation Service (QPRS) at Lady Cilento Children’s Hospital was successful in obtaining funding to allow AROC in association with QPRS and continuing collaboration with senior clinicians from the specialist paediatric rehabilitation units in Australia and New Zealand, to undertake the development of a paediatric rehabilitation outcomes benchmarking initiative.

-The project achievements to date include:
+The project achievements include:

-- Finalisation of an agreed national outcome dataset and data points for inpatients and day hospital paediatric rehabilitation services.
-The major outcome measure in the dataset is the weeFIM
+- Finalisation of an agreed national outcome dataset and data points for inpatients and day hospital paediatric rehabilitation services; the major outcome measure in the dataset is the weeFIM

 - Extension of the current AROC database to include inpatient and day hospital paediatric rehabilitation outcome measures